Grand Slam (Philippines): 1989 San Miguel Beermen

 The San Miguel Beermen won the 1988 PBA Reinforced Conference championship before winning the 1989 Grand Slam.
-The San Miguel team comprised the core of the Northern Consolidated Cement team, which represented the Philippines in international tournaments.
+The San Miguel team formed the core of the Northern Consolidated Cement team, which represented the Philippines in international tournaments.
 The NCC team also captured the 1985 PBA Reinforced Conference championship as a guest team.
 The players formerly of the NCC team were Hector Calma, Yves Dignadice, Samboy Lim, and Elmer Reyes.
 The team was coached by Norman Black, who twice won the best importee award.
 The San Miguel Beermen also acquired former Purefoods Hotdogs center and playing coach Ramon Fernandez, controversially trading him for Abet Guidaben with the Hotdogs.

 With import Michael Phelps, San Miguel won the Open Conference—the first conference championship of the season—against Formula Shell Zoom Masters led by Bobby Parks.
 The Beermen struggled in the group stage of the All-Filipino Conference but went into the final against Purefoods Hotdogs and won the championship series in six games.
 In the final conference of the season, the Reinforced Conference, the Beermen performed poorly in the group stage and won most of their games in the semifinal round.
 They advanced to the finals against sister team Añejo Rum 65ers.
 They have won their best-of-seven series against the 65ers in five games.